SandyRodger/RB175_networked_applications/01_introduction_and_prerequisites.md

   - Create a “rackup” file: this is a configuration file that specifies what to run and how to run it.
 A rackup file uses the file extension .ru.
   - The rack application we use in the rackup file must be an Ruby object that responds to the method call(env).
 The call(env) method takes one argument, the environment variables for this application.
   - The call method always returns an array, containing these 3 elements [1]:
-    - Status Code: represented by a string or some other data type that responds to to_i.
+    - Status Code: represented by a string or some other data type that responds to `to_i`.
     - Headers: these will be in the form of key-value pairs inside a hash.
 The key will be a header name and the corresponding value will be the value for that header.
-    - Response Body: this object can be anything, as long as that object can respond to an each method.
-An Enumerable object would work, as would a StringIO object, or even a custom object with an each method would work.
-The response should never just be a String by itself, but it must yield a String value.
+    - Response Body: this object can be anything, as long as that object can respond to an `each` method.
+An `Enumerable` object would work, as would a `StringIO` object, or even a custom object with an `each` method would work.
+The response should never just be a `String` by itself, but it must yield a `String` value.

 #### A bug:

-The Puma file was being given 2 arguments but iut expected 1.
-This was because the 2nd parameter was defined as `**options`, so when i deleted the two asterisks it ran fine.
+The Puma file was being given 2 arguments but it expected 1.
+This was because the 2nd parameter was defined as `**options`, so when I deleted the two asterisks it ran fine.
 It felt great to catch that.
 Maybe the difference is to be found in the differing versions of Ruby?
-I'll ask Olly.
+I'll ask Ollie.

 ### [Growing your own web Framework on rack, pt 2](https://launchschool.com/blog/growing-your-own-web-framework-with-rack-part-2)